Methodology

 We show destinations for disadvantaged pupils and all other pupils.

 Disadvantaged pupils are defined as those who were eligible for the pupil premium (opens in a new tab) when in year 11.
-In 2019/20, this included pupils who had:
+Currently, this includes pupils who had:

 • been eligible for free school meals at any point in the previous six years